Department of Education

 - The candidate must maintain a 3.0 GPA (with no grade below a C) on all course work, and the program must be completed within six (6) years of taking the first course that applies to the degree.

-- The MAT will not lead to a professional certificate (counselor, diagnostician, or principal); if a professional certificate is the goal, contact the OAC for referral to the appropriate program adviser.
+- The MAT will not lead to a professional certificate (counselor, diagnostician, or principal); if a professional certificate is the goal, contact the PACE program for referral to the appropriate program adviser.